 HAS Texas 45 Observing Program

 Are you interested in developing skills in observational astronomy?
 Want to see all kinds of objects throughout the year?
 Try our home-grown observing program called the HAS Texas 45.
 It’s designed to feature objects we’re lucky enough to see from our Dark Site near Columbus.
 Observers who complete the program will be presented a pin and/or a certificate of completion at the HAS General Membership Meeting.
 Brand new to observing?
 Check out the presentation From Stargazer to Visual Observer: The HAS Texas 45.
 The HAS Texas 45 program is coordinated by Rene Gedaly.

 Learn more about the HAS Texas 45 Observing Program.

 For those of you interested in capturing your photons on a sensor instead of your retina, our astrophotography program is for you.
 Taking it’s cue from the original HAS Texas 45, we’ve created the astrophotography equivalent of the program.
 The objects selected can be successfully imaged from the Dark Site with a wide range of equipment and some patience.
 Astrophotographers who successfully complete the program will be presented with a pin and certificate of completion at the HAS General Membership Meeting.
 This program is coordinated by Chris Ober.

 One benefit of membership in the Houston Astronomical Society is access to the variety of telescopes that are part of the HAS Loaner Scope Program.
 This program allows members who don't own or have access to a telescope to borrow one for touring the night sky.
-The program is coordinated by Allen Wilkerson.
+The program is coordinated by Allen Wilkerson and Harry Wright.

 Learn more about the Loaner Telescope Program.